Media Training Success Story

 We balanced their knowledge with our media expertise, to unpack stories, and so articulate them well.

-We prepared the Curators for their interviews for the busy Press launch day and beyond, by making sure their spokespeople felt comfortable and confident on radio and in front of the camera.
-This then helped them communicate the key messages in a conversational way clearly and effectively.
+We prepared the spokespeople for their interviews for the busy press launch day and beyond, by making sure they felt comfortable and confident on radio and in front of the camera.
+This then helped them communicate the key messages in a conversational way, clearly and effectively.

-By testing the key messages through a variety of broadcast interview formats including filming live in the British Library foyer, the messaging evolved throughout the day.
-We helped create media soundbites, identified news stories, feature ideas and Q&As, based on the interview practice sessions.
+By testing the key messages through a variety of broadcast interview formats, the messaging evolved throughout the day.
+We helped create media sound bites, identified news stories, feature ideas and Q&As, based on the interview practice sessions.

 We rehearsed more difficult and confrontational interviews, identifying the potential ‘curveball’ or challenging questions they may face, and this also helped finalise the reactive Q&As.

-The spokespeople were interviewed by key publications including The Guardian, Evening Standard, The Telegraph, The Times, The New York Times, as well as The Lady, Londonist and Time Out.
+The spokespeople were interviewed by key publications including The Guardian, Evening Standard, The Telegraph, The Times, The New York Times, Forbes as well as The Lady, Londonist, and Time Out.

-Find out more about our media training solutions
+To find out more about our media training...

 We have worked with Nadine and her team for the past five years.
 The media training sessions with senior management team are always engaging, relevant and memorable.

 The media training was an excellent opportunity to clarify the key messages and to build confidence.
 My colleagues told me how useful I would find it, although I thought I would be too nervous to enjoy it.

 I now feel much more confident, not only about the upcoming media interviews but about public speaking in general.
 I really enjoyed it and appreciated the style of the training.